top of page

 1/2 Hey (Begins Gents by Right)

-B1: Gents Gypsy Right and Cross-hand-grip Swing [1]
+B1: Gents Right Shoulder 'Round and Cross-hand-grip Swing [1]

-B2: Gents keep Right, take Left with Neighbor in Short Wave, all facing Direction of Progression [3]
+B2: Gents keep Right, take Left with Neighbor in Short Wave, all

 Balance Wave Forward & Back